andy-maier/immutable-views/README.rst

 Creating an immutable view on a collection does not copy the collection and is therefore much faster than creating an immutable copy of the collection.

+The memory overhead of using immutable views is very small: An object of any of the view classes in the **immutable-views** package occupies 48 Bytes (measured in CPython 3.8 on macOS), and because the view object only has a reference to its underlying collection object, that size is independent of the number of items in the collection.

+The compute overhead is also very small, it is basically an additional function call to the corresponding function of the underlying collection.

-This is useful if a method or function maintains data in form of a mutable collection and is intended to return that data but users should not be able to modify the data.
+Immutable views are useful if a method or function maintains data in form of a mutable collection and is intended to return that data but users should not be able to modify the data.
 The underlying collection can be updated by the method or function as needed, but the caller only gets an immutable view on it.

 The view classes in the **immutable-views** package implement the complete behavior of the corresponding Python collection types except for any